Bullington Priory

 Throughout the thirteenth century the prior and convent continued to acquire both lands and churches.

-After the black death the house suffered and by 1428 there were less than ten people in Bullington and Spridlington, and this caused the church at Spridlington to fall into ruin.
+After the black death the house suffered and by 1428 there were fewer than ten people in Bullington and Spridlington, and this caused the church at Spridlington to fall into ruin.

 The house was surrendered in 1538 by the Prior, Prioress, nine canons and fourteen nuns.

 Charters

 A historically valuable series of charters survive, known as the Bullington Series, these are mainly in the Harleian and Cottonian collections at the British Library.